 • i.MX 8M Plus EVK (Part No. 8MPLUSLPD4-EVK)

 • Linux PC with a Yocto Build Environment.
 As a prerequisite for this tutorial, we are going to assume that you know how to setup a Yocto build environment.
 This is covered very well in NXP’s documentation ( i.e. see i.MX_Yocto_Project_User’s_Guide.pdf, Rev. L5.4.70_2.3.0 — 31 December 2020 for details on how to install the required host packages and the repo utility, and how to setup git); so we will not cover it here.
-We will focus on how to add Laird Connectivity’s external layer into a Yocto build.
+We will focus on how to add Ezurio’s external layer into a Yocto build.

 Setup